Kong/docs.konghq.com/app/deck/manage-gateway/configuration.md

 deck gateway ping --kong-addr https://my-kong-gateway.example.com:8001 --ca-cert-file /path/to/ca.crt
 ```

-If you do not wish to verify the TLS certificate (we do not recommend this), you can use the `--tls-skip-verify` flag.
+If you don't want to verify the TLS certificate (we do not recommend this), you can use the `--tls-skip-verify` flag.

 ### Token authentication

 If your Admin API is secured using RBAC, you will need to send the `Kong-Admin-Token` header in your requests.
-This is done using the `--headers` flag
+This is done using the `--headers` flag:

 ```bash
 deck gateway ping --headers "Kong-Admin-Token:$MY_TOKEN_HERE"